SMALL FARMER SUPPORT PROGRAM

 Founded in 2013 to assist our local farmers excel!
 We offer Information, Workshops, Resources, Promotion and Encouragement.

-Farmers and Ranchers, if you are interested in using Locavore as a drop for your 2017 CSA, please contact Program Director Megan French at email@example.com.
+Farmers and Ranchers, if you are interested in using Locavore as a drop for your 2019 CSA, please contact us at firstname.lastname@example.org.
 We are working on getting more refrigerator and freezer space to meet your needs!

 Tax and Finance Classes

-Locavore will offer a Farm Tax Preparation class and a Farm Finance class series in the fall of 2017.
-Classes will be free to new and not-so-new farmers looking to gain more insight into their finances and tax information.
+Locavore will be offering a Farm Finance summit in collaboration with HDFFA, Friends of Family Farmers, Rogue Farm Corp, and OSU in the fall of 2019.
+Classes will be free to new and not-so-new farmers looking to gain more insight into their finances, business plans, and tax information.
 More information coming soon.

-The 2nd Annual Fill Your Pantry Market dates are TBD, but will be sometime in mid-November.
+The 4rd Annual 2019 Fill Your Pantry Market date is TBA, but will be sometime in mid-November.
 More information about this bulk buying pop up farmers market will be available mid-summer.

 Central Oregon Locavore’s Farmer-Friendly Resources Workshop February 13, 2015